aquaerius/bmat-tv-av/README.md

 ## Authorization:
 To access the API resources, users must make the requests with a valid API Token.
-Users with valid credentials, can make a POST request to http://www.bmatapis.com/tv/v1/api-auth-token/ passing the **username** & **password** parameters, and a Token will be returned.
+Users with valid credentials, can make a POST request to http://www.bmatapis.com/tv/v1/api-token-auth/ passing the **username** & **password** parameters, and a Token will be returned.
 #### Example response:
 ```python
 {
     "token": "4246918ab412693d82081990re3886b33fa8f688"
 }
 ```
-**Notes:**
-- For the purposes of this test, Basic Authentication is also available. (username + password)
-- For testing replace the API root by **http://35.242.209.162/tv/v1**.

 <hr>

 ## Resource types
-#### URIs relative to http://www.bmatapis.com/tv/v1, unless otherwise noted
+#### URIs relative to http://www.bmatapis.com/tv/v1/, unless otherwise noted.

  ### Channels